 There are now multiple ways to attempt closing a wound.
-Stitches come to mind as a traditional method, but many doctors use staples, which make quicker work of closing a wound.
-Another way to close a wound that has been gaining in popularity is the use of adhesives, (essentially a formula similar to superglue) for superficial wound closure that leaves minimal scarring.
+Stitches come to mind as a traditional method, but many doctors use staples, which make quicker work of wound treatment.
+Another way to close wounds that has been gaining in popularity is the use of adhesives, (essentially a formula similar to superglue) for superficial wound closure that leaves minimal scarring.

 Considerations in effectiveness of options for closing a wound are mostly based on a few things.
 First, the depth of the wound may influence what choice is made.
 Second, how much scarring results from a wound is a factor important to patients and doctors alike.
 Lastly, doctors consider if any of the above methods are more likely to result in infection.

 A couple of studies in the 1990s suggested that closing a wound with staples was preferable because of lower incidence of infection.
 One of these studies was done on fish, so it’s a little difficult to tell if higher incidence of infection could be the result of swimming around in water.
 Studies in the 2000s suggest that in most cases, there is little difference in infection rate between stitches and staples.
 Most research papers conclude that every method of closing a wound has its virtues and drawbacks.